on05583/Prosthetics-Research/README.md

 This system requires the use of Unity, the download link can be found [here](https://unity.com/download).

 Once Unity is downloaded and an account is made, create a 3D Project.
-Then copy the folders within the "Unity" folder in this repository to your project.
-The necessary avatar, scripts and files should now be in your project.
+Then copy the folders Assets, Packages, and Project Settings in this repository to your project.
+The necessary scripts and files should now be in your project.

 The avatar used in this project was created using [Meta Person Avatar](https://avatarsdk.com/).